OpenNeuroDatasets-JSONLD/ds006260/README.txt

 ##  Dependent variables
 - *Psychometric data from the reading difficulties group*:
    * Orthographic_ERR: number of orthographic errors.
    * Phonological_ERR: number of phonological errors.
    * Selective_Attention: score from selective attention test.
    * Reading_Speed: reading speed in words per minute.
    * Comprehension: score in a reading comprehension tasks.
    * GROUP: C for the control group, E for the experimental group.
    * GENDER: M for male, F for Female.
    * AGE: age at the beginning of the study.
    * IQ: intelligence quotient.

 - *Psychometric data from the math difficulties group*:
    * WRAT4: score from the WRAT-4 test.
    * hits: hits during the EEG acquisition [%].
    * RT: reaction time during the EEG acquisition [s].
- * Selective_Attention: score from selective attention test.
+   * Selective_Attention: score from the selective attention test.
    * GROUP: C for the control Group, E for the experimental group.
    * GENDER: M for male, F for female.
    * AGE: age at the beginning of the study.
    * IQ: intelligence quotient.

 - *Engagement percentage within Smartick (only for experimental group)*
  * These values represent the engagement percentage through Smartick.
  * Students were asked to get involved with the online method for learning for 3 months, 5 days a week.
- * Greater values than 100% denote participants regularly logged in more than 5 days weekly.
+ * Greater values than 100% denote participants who regularly logged in more than 5 days weekly.

-###  Methods
+##  Methods
-## Subjects
+### Subjects
 Seventy-six Mexican children between 7 and 13 years old were enrolled in this study.

-- Information about the recruitment procedure
+### Information about the recruitment procedure
 The sample was recruited through non-profit foundations that support learning and foster care programs.

-## Apparatus
+### Apparatus
 g.USBamp RESEARCH amplifier

-## Initial setup
+### Initial setup
 1. Explain the task to the participant.
 2. Sign informed consent.
 3. Set up electrodes.

-## Task details
+### Task details
 The "stimuli" nested folder contains all stimuli employed in the EEG experiments.

-Level 1.
+*Level 1.*
     - Math: Images used in the math experiment.​​​​​​​
     - Reading: Images used in the reading experiment.

-Level 2.
+*Level 2.*
-* Math
+    - Math
-	- POST-Operations: arithmetic operations from the POST-intervention.
+        * POST-Operations: arithmetic operations from the POST-intervention.
-	- PRE-Operations: arithmetic operations from the PRE-intervention.
+        * PRE-Operations: arithmetic operations from the PRE-intervention.
-* Reading
+    - Reading

-	- POST_Reading1: text 1 and text-related comprehension questions from the POST-intervention.
+        * POST_Reading1: text 1 and text-related comprehension questions from the POST-intervention.
-	- POST_Reading2: text 2 and text-related comprehension questions from the POST-intervention.
+        * POST_Reading2: text 2 and text-related comprehension questions from the POST-intervention.
-	- POST_Reading3: text 3 and text-related comprehension questions from the POST-intervention.
+        * POST_Reading3: text 3 and text-related comprehension questions from the POST-intervention.
-	- PRE_Reading1: text 1 and text-related comprehension questions from the PRE-intervention.
+	* PRE_Reading1: text 1 and text-related comprehension questions from the PRE-intervention.
-	- PRE_Reading2: text 2 and text-related comprehension questions from the PRE-intervention.
+	* PRE_Reading2: text 2 and text-related comprehension questions from the PRE-intervention.
-	- PRE_Reading3: text 3 and text-related comprehension questions from the PRE-intervention.
+	* PRE_Reading3: text 3 and text-related comprehension questions from the PRE-intervention.

-Level 3.
+*Level 3.*
-* Math
+    - Math
-	- "Operation01.jpg" to "Operation20.jpg": arithmetical operations solved during the first block of the math EEG experiment.
+	* "Operation01.jpg" to "Operation20.jpg": arithmetical operations solved during the first block of the math EEG experiment.
-	- "Operation21.jpg" to "Operation40.jpg": arithmetical operations solved during the second block of the math EEG experiment.
+	* "Operation21.jpg" to "Operation40.jpg": arithmetical operations solved during the second block of the math EEG experiment.
-	- Experiment_Start.jpeg: start of the experiment.
+	* Experiment_Start.jpeg: start of the experiment.
-	- Experiment_End.jpeg: end of the experiment.
+	* Experiment_End.jpeg: end of the experiment.
-	- End_Block_1.jpeg: break between blocks.
+	* End_Block_1.jpeg: break between blocks.

-* Reading
+- Reading
-	- Q1.png: first question.
+	*Q1.png: first question.
-	- Q2.png: second question.
+	* Q2.png: second question.
-	- Q3.png: third question.
+	* Q3.png: third question.
-	- Reading1, Reading2, or Reading3: texts from the reading EEG experiment.
+	* Reading1, Reading2, or Reading3: texts from the reading EEG experiment.

 The files "3.
 Reading_Tags.xlsx" and "4.
 Math_Tags.xlsx" provide the following information:
 - Order: number for better event accommodation.